Chapter 123:1-46 Miscellaneous Provisions

 (1) The objectives of the assignment and a description indicating how the objectives are to be achieved;

-(2) Name, address, employee identification number, classification title, civil service status, and salary information that includes all applicable pay supplements of the participating employee(s);
+(2) Name, address, state of Ohio user identification number, classification title, civil service status, and salary information that includes all applicable pay supplements of the participating employee(s);

 (3) A detailed description of the employee exchange assignment to include anticipated length, location, and work schedule;